 How active sitting chairs help

 Active sitting is a way of emulating the natural movements you make while standing and walking.
 While a core exercise routine is great, the relatively short period of exercise doesn’t make up for the eight hours you spend sitting in a chair at work.
 Even during light activity, such as walking around the house or standing and talking to someone, we engage our cores much more than when we’re just sitting against the back of a chair.

 Research has shown that humans naturally adjust their posture 2–3 times per minute when standing, engaging all kinds of muscles that support healthy posture.
 When we sit statically in a normal chair, these muscles relax and weaken.
 Active sitting incorporates the cumulative benefits of these micromovements into a seated position.

 There are a few different options for active sitting, but many aren’t ideal for your office or workspace.
 While balance balls do help attention-challenged students focus better in the classroom, research done in the workplace has shown that people tend to slouch just as much as they do in a normal chair.
-For kids who sit for half an hour and then get up and play, it’s better than a chair, but for adults at work, it doesn’t help to correct posture or increase beneficial movement.
+And slouching all day is just about the worst possible way you can sit and work, unless you try to lay down and work.
+Actually, that might actually be better than slouching.
+For kids who sit for half an hour and then get up and play, a balance ball is better than a chair, but for adults at work, it doesn’t help to correct posture or increase beneficial movement.